adamGallard/BelmontHandbook/docs/policies-safety/health-safety.md

 We encourage Scouts, parents, and leaders to speak up if they have any concerns about the safety or well-being of a child.
 Concerns can be reported to:
 - A section leader or the Group Leader.
 - The District or Region Commissioner.
-- Scouts Queensland’s Child Protection Team.
+- Scouts Queensland's Child Protection Team.

-All reports are treated confidentially and are investigated thoroughly in accordance with Scouts Australia’s procedures.
+All reports are treated confidentially and are investigated thoroughly in accordance with Scouts Australia's procedures.

 ### Blue Card Requirements